NYU-CDS-Capstone-Project/CellVision/README.md

 ### 5. copy and paste address from first terminal window into broswer
 * change skygpu to localhost, i.e.:
 * http://localhost:9770/?token=<some token>

+# Misc.
+Notes

+In order to make folders/files accessible to everyone, run the following
+* chown :lionnetlab path/to/dir

+Run notebook without GPUs:
+* bsub -Is bash submit-jupyter.sh